 When building your website, ensure that it is:

 Your bookings page is essential to your massage marketing efforts.
 It should allow clients to find open appointment slots and book their massages online.
 This makes it easier for you to convert interested web visitors into customers.
-Plus, the right booking tools will send appointment confirmations and reminders to clients, which can reduce no-shows, saving you time and money.
+Plus, the right booking tools will send appointment confirmations and reminders to clients, reducing no-shows and saving you time and money.

 Search engine optimization (SEO) is crucial for your website to be easily discoverable through search engines like Google.
 Research SEO best practices that you can incorporate into your web design to ensure that search engines rank your website highly on results pages for relevant search queries.
 For example, you might focus on keywords like “massages in Chicago,” “aromatherapy near me,” and “relaxing massages downtown.”